TimeSAE: Causal Sparse Decoding for Faithful Explanations of Black-Box Time Series Models: Experimental Setup

 \myparagraph{Trade-off Between Sparsity and Reconstruction} Although sparsity can improve the monosemanticity of concepts \citep{pach2025sparse}, forcing sparsity also leads to \emph{lower fidelity} of reconstruction.
 In \Cref{fig:consistency_counterfactual_explanations}-c, we evaluate reconstruction error as sparsity increases (measured by $\mathcal{L}_0$).
-The results show that, when the representations become overly sparse (low $\mathcal{L}_0$), a clear drop in reconstruction fidelity (higher $\mathcal{L}_{\text{rec-fidelity}}$) is observed. \rebuttal{We extend this analysis to the TopK sparsity mechanism (\Cref{sec:method1}), referred to as TimeSAE-TopK, in \Cref{fig:sparsity_freq_activations}.
-The left panel shows reconstruction error as sparsity increases, with \modelname{}-JumpReLU consistently outperforming TopK.
-The right panel shows JumpReLU mitigates TopK’s \emph{dead features} issue, maintaining a more balanced feature activation.
-Thus, \modelname{} achieves strong sparsity without compromising reconstruction or feature utilization.
-Additional results are in Appendix~\ref{app:additional_datasets}.} The results underscore JumpReLU's ability to adapt seamlessly to data, whereas TopK is more sensitive to hyperparameter choices.
+The results indicate that when representations become overly sparse (low $\mathcal{L}_0$), reconstruction fidelity decreases (higher $\mathcal{L}_{\text{rec-fidelity}}$). \rebuttal{We extend this analysis to the TopK sparsity mechanism (\Cref{sec:method1}), referred to as TimeSAE-TopK; detailed results are shown in Appendix~\ref{app:sparsity_freq_activations}.} Overall, we find that \modelname{} achieves strong sparsity without compromising reconstruction quality.
+Additional results on other datasets are provided in Appendix~\ref{app:additional_datasets}.
+These observations underscore JumpReLU's adaptability to different data distributions, whereas TopK is more sensitive to hyperparameter settings.